 Is Crypto Subject To Capital Gains Tax?

 If capital or financial gains are met with the buying, trading, or selling of crypto, then it will be subject to Capital Gains Tax (CGT) under the Australian Tax Office (ATO) regulations.
 This typically applies to individual investors.
 On the other hand, traders who earn crypto as payment resulting from commercial business will likely incur Income Tax.

 For more information, read our guide on Australian crypto tax and consult a financial advisor.

 Can I Buy Crypto With A Credit Card?

-Cryptocurrencies can be purchased using a credit card however it depends on what exchange you are using as not all with provide this service.
-An exchange that accepts credit card as a method to make AUD deposits will be essential.
+Cryptocurrencies can be purchased using a credit card however it depends on what exchange you are using as not all with providing this service.
+An exchange that accepts credit cards as a method to make AUD deposits will be essential.
 The fees are typically higher however the method provides a level of convenience.
 Reputable and trustworthy exchanges should be used to buy crypto with a credit card such as Binance or Coinbase.

 Can I Use My SMSF To Invest in Crypto?